ashwath6105/Avax-adv-module-1/README.md

 ```
 To set-up the Avalanche EVM subnet, we need RPC URL, token symbol and Chain ID.

-The RPC URL for 'mySubnet' is: http://127.0.0.1:9650/ext/bc/21eAJZ7zRrCzxbQQxSLDDvYSFZL4v6QJMEBh5RWiv2FBQR7U1j/rpc
+The RPC URL for 'Mysubnet' is: http://127.0.0.1:9650/ext/bc/2gSDwydEFZBGzNXENypzqmN5324i9kEPSFM9FyuhxUKuAiVrz2/rpc

-Token Symbol: ADX
+Token Symbol: CTX

-Chain ID: 2965
+Chain ID: 2611

 Deploy these contracts to your Avalanche EVM subnet after setting it up.

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.17" (or another compatible version), and then click on the "Compile ADROCX.sol" button.
+Make sure the "Compiler" option is set to "0.8.17" (or another compatible version), and then click on the "Compile CREATRIX.sol" button.

 After we compile the contract, we connect our  Metamask wallet to the Remix IDE.